The 13 Best Boston Moving Companies

 If You’ve Never Hired a Moving Company Before

 If this is your first time out at the moving-day rodeo, don’t get Storrowed.
 Call the professionals.
 With offices based in Allston/Brighton, where the student-heavy population is about as wet-behind-the-ears as it gets, these guys have seen it all.
 Judging from its plethora of top rankings, Seven Moving will accommodate even the flakiest clientele with patience and capably guide newbie movees through the entire process.

 If You’re Moving a 400-Pound Piano into a Beacon Hill Brownstone

 Deathwish Piano Movers

-These movers at Deathwish are something of a local legend—and for good reason.
+The movers at Deathwish are something of a local legend—and for good reason.
 They have a penchant for the adrenaline-soaked, white-knuckle-thrill-ride moves that might scare off a lesser moving company, earning them a dedicated following.
-(Not to mention a TV show.)
+(Not to mention a reality TV show.)
 On their site, they ask: “Got big furniture you need moved out of a small space?
 Need your grand piano moved out of your 3rd floor walk-up?
 Have an ‘impossible’ moving situation?”
 Those kind of jobs are Deathwish’s bread and butter.

 If You Need to Move in a Hurry

 Just had a nasty, out-of-the-blue breakup?
 Roomie brought home a giant boa constrictor without telling you?
 It’s never ideal, but life occasionally forces you to beat a hasty retreat.
 And when that happens, it’s comforting to know you have options outside of throwing yourself on the mercy of your friends and family.
 In business since 2001, this Boston-based moving company handles both local and long-distance moves—and they do not shy away from making a sudden move.
-One past Stairhopper client reported moving with just four days’ notice.
+One past Stairhopper client reported moving with just a week’s notice.